I asked my fellow travel bloggers to share their travel fails (collaboration post).

 The ride started out relatively smooth, when we spotted some giraffes in the distance and walked towards them to get a better look.
 It was at this point that my jittery horse got scared of one of the giraffes and backed up into a thorn bush.
 He then took off running towards the herd before I hit my head on a low hanging branch and got knocked out of the saddle.
 I then had to be strapped on top of a jeep and driven to a nearby hospital 40 miles away where I spent 2 days in completely agony.
 The whole trip was certainly an adventure, but looking back it was so hilarious how that entire day panned out and I now have one of the best travel fails stories to tell around any table.

-By Kanupriyaa from the Sunset Jeans blog
+By Kanupriyaa from the My lost camel blog

 #2: Running out of money in Turkey